HomeYogaHow To Do Triangle Pose (Utthita Trikonasana)

 Partner Assists For The Yoga Pose

-After learning about triangle posture, try partner assistance.
+After learning about triangle posture, try partner help.
 Partner yoga can expand your practice in this pose.
 Two persons working together can reach those hard-to-reach tensions.

-Partners should communicate simply.
+Partners should communicate.
 Start by deciding who will lead and who will follow.
 Trust helps here!

 Starting, one partner stands in front of the other.
-The standing partner gently supports their companion by placing their hands on their hips or shoulders.
+The standing partner supports their companion.
+They place their hands on their companion’s hips or shoulders.

-This type of assistance strengthens numerous body components, so your spouse may need less help over time.
+This type of help strengthens many body components, so your spouse may need less help over time.

 Partners can then add twists and arm restraints to develop flexibility.
 When trying these choices, listen to your body.